RehanAhmad13/du-soc-chat-svc/README.md

 ### Message Storage & Audit
 Messages are stored in an append-only model with creation timestamps and immutable hashes.
 Files are stored in a secure object store with SHA-256 checksums recorded for audit trails.
 Retention policies are applied per tenant via scheduled cleanup tasks.

-### Integrations
-Each chat thread records the related alert or ticket identifiers.
-Dedicated API endpoints allow incidents to spawn chat threads which are automatically linked to their alert/incident IDs.
-When a message is posted the transcript is forwarded to the ITSM ticket timeline (see `update_ticket_timeline`).
-The target ITSM endpoint is configured via the `ITSM_API_URL` environment variable and authenticated using `ITSM_API_TOKEN` if provided.
-SLA status for each thread is determined based on the `INCIDENT_SLA_HOURS` environment variable (default `24`).

-### Deployment & Scaling
-The service runs in its own container within the Kubernetes cluster.
-Redis Cluster is required for the Channels layer, and the app can scale out across pods without sticky sessions.
-TLS termination is handled at the ingress layer, with end-to-end encryption enforced.

 ### Security Considerations
 - JWT-based auth with tenant-scoped claims
 - AES-256 encryption at rest for database and file storage